GalSakuri/Password-Manager/README.md

 - Generate passwords with random letters, symbols, and numbers.
 - Auto-copy generated passwords to clipboard.
 - Input validation to prevent saving blank fields.
-- Save website, email, and password to `password.txt`.
+- Save website, email, and password entries to a local `data.json` file using JSON format.
+- Search for a website and retrieve saved credentials.
 - **Use a default email address** to avoid retyping it every time (optional feature # ).
 - Responsive layout with a centered logo.
 - Built as a desktop app (can be compiled to `.exe`).